Kotlin/kotlinx.serialization/README.md

 ### Incompatible changes

-All versions of library before 0.10.0 are using Gradle metadata v0.3 and therefore require Gradle 4.7 for build.
+All versions of library before `0.10.0` are using Gradle metadata v0.3 and therefore require Gradle 4.7 for build.
 Maven plugin coordinates before Kotlin 1.3.20 were `kotlinx-maven-serialization-plugin`.
+Library version `0.11.0` requires Kotlin 1.3.30 and higher and incompatible with previous versions.

 ## Troubleshooting IntelliJ IDEA